mabuchilab/QNET/docsrc/symbolic_algebra.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This file features an implementation of the Gough-James circuit algebra rules as introduced in [GoughJames08]_ and [GoughJames09]_.
-Python objects that are of the :py:class:`Circuit` type have some of their operators overloaded to realize symbolic circuit algebra operations:
+Python objects that are of the :py:class:`qnet.algebra.circuit_algebra.Circuit` type have some of their operators overloaded to realize symbolic circuit algebra operations:

     >>> A = CircuitSymbol('A', 2)
     >>> B = CircuitSymbol('B', 2)